Ngā kaupapa ka tautokona ā-pūtea / What we fund

 Ngā kaupapa matua / Priorities

-- help address community priorities or needs, particularly for disadvantaged communities or minority groups
+- help address community priorities or needs, particularly for disadvantaged communities or minority groups, and/or;

-- support community hapū or iwi led development initiatives
+- support community hapū or iwi led development initiatives, and/or

-- involve community organisations or communities, hapū and iwi working together
+- involve community organisations or communities, hapū and iwi working together, and/or

 - build community knowledge or research skills.